Erskine Village: History

 Two Columbus, Ohio-based real estate firms, Don M. Casto Organization and Joseph Skilken Corporation, first announced plans for Scottsdale Mall in 1966.
 Plans were then delayed until 1969 to allow the organizations time to confirm which anchor stores would be involved.
 The plans called for a two-story, 860000 sqft shopping mall to be built at the southeast corner of Miami Street and Ireland Road on the south side of South Bend, Indiana.
 Sidney H. Morris was the project's architect.
 Prior to this, Skilken and Casto had developed a strip mall called Town and Country Shopping Center in nearby Mishawaka, but had sold it to another company prior to beginning development on Scottsdale Mall.

 The first three stores confirmed for the property were the three department stores which would serve as the property's anchor stores.
 These were Montgomery Ward, L. S. Ayres, and Ayr-Way, a discount chain operated by L. S. Ayres.
 At the time, Montgomery Ward did not have a department store in South Bend, instead having only a catalog store.
 The mall's name was derived from its proximity to a housing project called Scottsdale.
 Construction was delayed in mid-1970 when representatives of Casto attempted to acquire an additional 20 acre of land for additional parking.
 This acreage was located on land which the Indiana Department of Transportation had owned with the intent of constructing a relocation of US 20 along the south side of town.
-Because of the conflict in land ownership, Casto had considered abandoning plans to build the mall entirely, and had refused proposals to alter the parking of the mall.
+Despite the conflict in land ownership, Casto had refused proposals to alter the parking of the mall.
 By August, representatives of the Indiana Department of Transportation had refused Casto's proposal that the department realign the proposed route of US 20 so that it would not interfere with the mall.
 At the time, Casto representatives stated that they had considered withdrawing their proposal to build the mall after failing to acquire the extra land.